Admission is selective and restricted. Applicants are considered throughout the year.

 All departmental admission decisions are based on a holistic review of the applicant’s submitted materials, including GPA, GRE scores, etc. Applicants that are strong in all areas will have first priority of admission.

-The doctoral program in educational psychology requires a minimum of 63 hours of course work and research experience in one of the following concentrations:
+The doctoral program in educational psychology requires a minimum of 63 (78 hours if admitted without a Master’s degree) hours of course work and research experience in one of the following concentrations:

 - Research, measurement and statistics

 - Gifted and talented